 locate command.
 Let’s start with the former.

-The Linux find command allows you to search the directory tree using various search criteria such as name, type, ownership, size etc. This is the basic syntax:
+The Linux find file command allows you to search the directory tree using various search criteria such as name, type, ownership, size etc. This is the basic syntax:

 # find path expression search-term